devops-surya/devops-training/Fast_Track_April_2022/Ansible/Ansible.md

 * We also have to make sure that python is installed on the ACS , however it will be installed while installing ansible.

 ## what we need to do for configuration management:
-* Playbooks in ansible to do the configuration management
+* Write Playbooks in ansible to do the configuration management
 * YAML is all about mention all the desired states in the yaml file.

 ## Inventory :